Quick reference: Basic shell commands

 Other commands

-Below are more resources for learning the basic shell commands and the command line.
+Browse these resources for learning basic shell commands and the command line.